Tyk Classic API Definition

 as the hostname and zip them together (this assumes that the hostname element does not end in a slash or resource identifier such as /widgets/

-In the above example, the port_data_path
+).
+In the example, the port_data_path

 would be port